peterstamps/TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition/Readme_install_these_python_packages.txt

 IMPORTANT -
 This has been tested and works with Tapo Camera C225.
 It was all tested on a Raspbery Pi 4 with 4MB RAM!
-Room temp 20-21 Celsius, Raspberry Pi 4 sits in a LIRC Aluminium Case, no FAN, Operation Temp was average 42-45 Celcius
+Room temp 20-21 Celsius, Raspberry Pi 4 sits in a LIRC Aluminium Case, no FAN, Operation Temp was average 42-45 Celcius for myTapoDetectCaptureVideo.py
+The multiprocessing version operating temperature is some 3 to 5 degrees higher!

 Before running myTapoVideoCapture  with 'python3 myTapoVideoCapture.py' see following steps